|

 Registration in this class is restricted to participants who meet the prerequisites.
 Please click the "Add to Waitlist" button below to request to be added to this class.

 Sharpen your drawing and watercolor skills as we paint and sketch together on a variety of subjects.
 The purpose of this class is to provide a supportive community for those who work to keep their journal practice alive.
 We will share ideas and sometimes our favorite art materials, the ones that make this practice all the more fun.
-With all the colors of fall available to us as examples, plan on some brilliant pages in your sketchbook.
+With seasonal sights available to us as examples, plan on some brilliant pages in your sketchbook.

 This class requires a strong skill level.
 Only prior students or those who submit their work to the instructor for consideration will be admitted.